-Shares of the following companies may have unusual moves in U.S. trading today.
-Stock symbols are in parentheses and prices are as of 8:45 a.m. in New York.
+Shares of the following companies had unusual moves in U.S. trading.
+Stock symbols are in parentheses and prices are as of 4 p.m. in New York.

 To contact the editor responsible for this story: Nick Baker at firstname.lastname@example.org